MatthewReuther/Mocha-Portfolio/README.md

 # Mocha-Portfolio
-This is an app demonstrating testing front-end JavaScript with Mocha and Chai
+This is an app demonstrating testing front-end JavaScript with Mocha & Chai